Aurignac: Museum

 In 1968, a museum of prehistory was established in the town to house a collection of Aurignacian artefacts from the local site and others in France and abroad.
 The poor standard of accommodation for the museum resulted in its closure in 2006.
 However, in 2014 a larger museum was opened in a purpose-designed building containing a larger display of artefacts and information.

 Commerce and leisure

 The commune has, for its size, a large number of shops and local businesses, including a quarry, agricultural and small-scale commercial enterprises.
 Aurignac has a gendarmerie, La Poste and two schools: primary and secondary, which serve the canton and some other surrounding communes.
-The town has a hotel, cafe, a brasserie, a brewery, a gym, and several restaurants.
+The town has a hotel, cafe, a brewery, a beer garden, a gym, and several restaurants.
 The leisure centre has an outdoor swimming pool, tennis courts and a football field.

 There are a number of festivals during the year, most notably the three-day summer festival in August which includes a fairground, communal outdoor dining and a number of live bands and performers in the main square.

 Aurignac is on the GR86, one of the less well-known Grande Randonnée, running from Toulouse to Bagnères-de-Luchon.

+International relations

+Aurignac is twinned with Benabarre (Spain).